Determinant/tedyin.com/posts/a-brief-intro-to-linux-input-method-framework.rst

 ``Xutf8LookupString`` will pull the composed string from IME or the character of the pressed key passed through IME.
 Notice that you have to specify the length of the byte buffer.
-The example above uses a very small buffer which limits the capacity to only deilivering around five Chinese characters in one composition.
+The example above uses a very small initial buffer which limits the capacity to only deilivering around five Chinese characters in one composition.
 Each utf-8 character takes around 3 bytes.
 Remember, it is quite usual for users to keep making key press until a phrase of several characters is formed.
 Only then will the composed string be deilivered to your application.
-In rxvt-unicode, it is set to 512, a very reasonable size.
+In rxvt-unicode, it is set to 512, a very reasonable size, or you could use ``realloc`` in the example to dynamically expand the buffer.

 The last thing is many IMEs (at least Chinese IMEs) allow users to preview and select the correct character/phrase candidates from an interactive box floating